EXCLUSIVE WEBINAR

 Clear contact paths

-Ensure that the user knows who to contact in the event of a suspected or identified incident.
+Ensure that the user knows whom to contact in the event of a suspected or identified incident.

 Restrict & control

 Make sure you have control over users' computers.
-Restrict permissions and what software that can be installed.
+Restrict permissions and what software can be installed.